IvonGu/lectures-1/README.md

 *Readings*:
 * K. Dale, Data Visualization with Python & JavaScript, O'Reilly, 2016
 * S. Few, Show Me the Numbers: Designing Tables and Graphs to Enlighten, Second Edition, Analytics Press, 2012
-* L. Wilkinson and M. Friendly, [History Corner: THe History of the Cluster Heat Map](https://www.cs.uic.edu/~wilkinson/Publications/heatmap.pdf), The American Statistician, Vol 63, No 2, May 2009
+* L. Wilkinson and M. Friendly, [History Corner: The History of the Cluster Heat Map](https://www.cs.uic.edu/~wilkinson/Publications/heatmap.pdf), The American Statistician, Vol 63, No 2, May 2009

 *Lab*: **Statistical Plots using Matplotlib and Seaborn**
 * Scatterplot and scatterplot matrix